Test in production without watermarks.

 docker container run --rm -p 8080:8080 -e ENVIRONMENT=Development -e HTTP_PORTS=8080 ironsoftwareofficial/ironsecuredoc:latest

-The above Docker run command will create a container instance of the IronSecureDoc.
+command creates a container instance of IronSecureDoc.

 curl -X 'POST' \